 By letter, please use our comments form which has been designed to make commenting in writing easier for you.
-Comments made by letter will normally be made available to view online within two days of receipt by Torbay Council.
+Comments made by letter will normally be made available to view online within a few days of receipt by Torbay Council.
 Please write your name, address and the reference number for the application in capital letters, this will help us to register your letter.

 A Petition should be submitted under the name and address of the person that produced it.
 Therefore, if you have arranged a petition please ensure that, upon submission to Spatial Planning, it is clear who produced it, what the producer's address is and which application it refers to.
 This could assist us if we must notify the sender that the application has gone to appeal.
 Petitions should also include an appropriate data protection statement which states that, once submitted to the Council, the Council will become the Data Controller and that the details provided will only be used for the purpose of this petition, however, the petition may be published with names and addresses of those who sign it.
 Petitions will be made available to members of the Development Management Committee to assist them in determining the application.
 Petitions will also be scanned and will appear on Planning Online.
 Please note that on Planning Online the whole petition will be scanned but will be listed as a single submission of a comment and displayed as a petition of 'x' number of signatures.
 For information security purposes signatures, telephone numbers and personal email addresses will be redacted before appearing online, but names and addresses of those who have signed the petition will be published.